dspinellis/ai-cli-lib/README.md

 ## Build
 The __ai_cli__
-library has been built and tested under Debian Linux (natively under version 11 and the x86_64 and armv7l architectures and under Windows Subsystem for Linux version 2).
+library has been built and tested under the Debian GNU/Linux (bullseye) distribution
+(natively under version 11 and the x86_64 and armv7l architectures and under Windows Subsystem for Linux version 2), and under macOS (Ventura 13.4) on the arm64 architecture using Homebrew packages and executables linked against GNU Readline (not the macOS-supplied libedit compatibility layer).
+On Linux,
-In addition to _make_ and the GNU C library, the following packages are required:
+in addition to _make_ and the GNU C library, the following packages are required:
 `libcurl4`
 `libcurl4-openssl-dev`
 `libjansson4`
 `libjansson-dev`
 `libreadline-dev`.
+On macOS, in addition to an XCode installation, the following Homebrew packages are required:
+`jansson`
+`readline`.
 Package names may be different on other systems.

 ```